SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/workflow.rst

 Workflow
 ========

-Detailed Workflow for the Barcode of Wildlife Project (BWP)
+Detailed workflow for the Barcode of Wildlife Project (BWP)
 -----------------------------------------------------------

 Here is the beginning (species selection) to end (publication to GenBank) workflow that BWP uses for the generation of high-quality DNA barcode records.